the-rectifier/volatility3/doc/source/vol2to3.rst

 object is actually a Python integer (and has all the associated methods, and can be used wherever a normal int could).
-In Volatility 2, a complex proxy object was constructed which tried to emulate all the methods of the host object, but ultimately it was a different type and could not be used in the same places (critically, it could make the ordering of operations important, since a + b might not work, but b + a might work fine).
+In Volatility 2, a complex proxy object was constructed which tried to emulate all the methods of the host object, but ultimately it was a different type and could not be used in the same places (critically, it could make the ordering of operations important, since x + y might not work, but y + x might work fine).

 Volatility 3 has also had significant speed improvements, where Volatility 2 was designed to allow access to live memory images and situations in which the underlying data could change during the run of the plugin, in Volatility 3 the data